Blue toruses = 36 protons

 Red toruses = 18 nuclear electrons

-Atomic number of Ar36 = protons (36) - nuclear electrons (18) = (18)
+Atomic number of Ar36 = protons (36) - nuclear electrons (18) = (18), with structure 0T+6D + 6He4.

-Atomic number of Ar40 = protons (40) - nuclear electrons (22) = (18)
+Atomic number of Ar40 = protons (40) - nuclear electrons (22) = (18), with structure 4T+14D.

 The central rod of Ar36 analogous with Carbon 12 (stable) nucleus.
 Ar36 = C12 + 6 He4 alpha particles

 The central rod of Ar38 analogous with Magnesium 26 (stable) nucleus.
-Ar38 nucleus = Mg26 + 6D alpha particles
+Ar38 nucleus = Mg26 + 6D particles

 The nucleus of Ar40 builds up by 4T+14D, in a line, stable.
 No way for ring.